Our History

 1998

-AESGP establishes Food Supplements Committee.
+AESGP establishes its Food Supplements Committee.

 AESGP conducts a study on herbal medicines commissioned by the European Commission leading to the foundation of Directive 2004/24/EC.